 Phoenix, AZ 85003

 The 4th Ave Jail is the main jail facility at the Maricopa County Sheriff’s Office – MCSO; all bail bonds are posted at this facility.
-The Fourth Avenue Jail has a capacity of 2,064 beds of which 288 are specifically designed to house the highest security level inmate in the system.
+The Fourth Avenue Jail has a capacity of 2,064 beds, 288 of the beds are specifically designed to house the highest security level inmates in the system.
 The Fourth Avenue Jail was designed first and foremost with the interest of public safety in mind.
-The Fourth Avenue Jail features user friendly video visitation for the general public.
+The 4th Ave Jail features user friendly video visitation for the general public.
 This facility also maintains a fully staffed and equipped medical and dental clinic.
 In addition, inmates are offered educational and religious services in the chapel and classrooms within the facility.